Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 setOptOut(true);
 ```

-No events are saved or sent to the server while `setOptOut` is enabled, and the setting persists across page loads.
+Events aren't saved or sent to the server while `setOptOut` is enabled, and the setting persists across page loads.

-Reenable logging by setting `setOptOut` to `false`.
+Re-enable logging by setting `setOptOut` to `false`.

 ```ts
 import { setOptOut } from '@amplitude/analytics-browser';